oksaumya/ResQCart/README.md

 2. **Trigger Rescue Actions:** Watch automatic price drops and notifications
 3. **Food Bank Coordination:** Schedule pickup for remaining items
 4. **Impact Dashboard:** Real-time metrics of waste prevented

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.